Finally, right? I know this post has been a long time coming, but it’s taken me a while to feel really, really ready to share the big reveal.

 Next we’re painting our living room walls in the same gray as the kitchen/dining room, brightening up the space with a new coat of ceiling paint and duplicating the barnwood valance over our double window.

-Spring 2017 we’re installing hardwood floor in the entry/dining and new carpet in the living room/master bedroom.
+Spring 2017 we’re installing hardwood floor that we discorvered off of this website.
+It will be going in the entry/dining and new carpet in the living room/master bedroom.
 And finally replacing our 15 year old, falling apart sectional couch!

 What do you think of my Holiday Kitchen Makeover on a $500 Budget?